 Question: - The way of worship that we are already practising, will we have to relinquish it?

-Answer: If it is against the injunctions of the scriptures, then you will have to relinquish it.
+Answer: If the current way of worship is against the injunctions of the scriptures, then you will have to relinquish it.
 If you have taken initiation from an unauthorised person, then it is useless.
 You will have to take initiation of worship from a complete guru.

 Question: - In Gita Chapter 18 Verse 47 and Gita Chapter 3 Verse 35, it is stated: -